bsmith89/compbio-template/TEMPLATE.md

     Tab separated values (`.tsv`) with headers is the preferred format.
     The files in this directory are usually minimally processed versions of the original metadata files stored in `raw/`.
-    Column titles should be explained in `meta/NOTE.md`.
+    Column titles should be explained in the metadata appendix in `meta/NOTE.md`.

 `seq/`